pure-data/externals-howto/README.rst

 their real type.

 The perform function has to return a pointer to integer, that points to the address behind the stored pointers of the function.
-This means, that the return argument equals the argument of the perform function plus the number of pointer variables (as declared as the second argument of ``dsp_add``) plus one.
+This means that the return argument equals the argument of the perform function plus the number of pointer variables (as declared as the second argument of ``dsp_add``) plus one.